 It is important to clarify the difference between turmeric vs Curcumin, as this is a significant source of confusion for many people.

-Turmeric, which is also called Curcuma Longa, is the cooking spice, while Curcumin is the extract of a compound of natural anti inflammatories that is carefully extracted from turmeric.
+Turmeric, which is also called Curcuma Longa, is the cooking spice, while Curcumin is the extract of Curcuma longa.
 Turmeric only contains 3-5% Curcumin, or to put it another way, 100 grams of turmeric only contains 3 grams of Curcumin.

 For example, look at this case study label for 500mg “Curcumin”: